galantelab/fredy/README.md

 ------------ | -------------
 -p | Project name
 -i | Events input BED4 file
+-g | Path to the reference transcriptome
+-G | Path to the reference genome
+-y | Filter to considered and chimeric event (default [50% overlap of the event in the exon] or strict [50% overlap of the event in the exon and in the exon in the event])

 ### Coding
 Freddie finds the new transcripts that can be encoded through the coding subcommand.
 In it, the RNASamba tool is used to through machine learning calculates the probability of the transcripts being translated into protein.
-In this module we considered as potentially translated only those with > 90% chance of being protein-coding.
+In this module we considered as potentially translated only those with >= 90% chance of being protein-coding.

 The output file is a fasta file with amino acid sequence of potentially coding transcripts.

 **Example**

-`freddie coding -p test -a <absolute-path-to-freddie> `
+`freddie coding -p test -a <absolute-path-to-freddie> -m <name-to-rnasambamodel> -d <path-to-proteinseq>`

 Coding options are: